-Associate Engineer / Planner
+Associate Engineer / Planner (He/Him)

 A focus on novel approaches unites Alek’s breadth of experience in developing multimodal transportation solutions.
 With a civil engineering degree from Iowa State University and masters’ degrees in civil engineering and city and regional planning from Georgia Tech, Alek remains actively involved in several professional organizations related to transportation and is a former president of the Washington, DC Section of the Institute of Transportation Engineers.
 He also served on the International Board of Directors of the Young Professionals in Transportation.